Workhorse Group, Inc. (WKHS)

 The annual meeting was called to order to vote on nine proposals, but a quorum was not present.
 The meeting was adjourned and rescheduled for November 25, 2025, with notice provided to all attendees.

-Q3 2025 saw progress in product execution, cost reduction, and a narrowed net loss, with strong W56 step van performance and state incentives driving demand.
-The proposed Motiv merger and recent financing have strengthened liquidity, positioning for growth and expanded offerings.
+• Q3 2025 saw progress in product sales, cost reductions, and a narrowed net loss, supported by state incentives and strong fleet demand.
+The proposed Motiv merger and recent financings have strengthened the financial position, with a focus on scaling production and expanding the product lineup.

 Fiscal Year 2024